-Associate Professor, Associate Director of the Environmental Studies Program
+Associate Professor Political Science, Director Environmental Studies Program

 Corina McKendry teaches environmental politics and political economy in the Political Science Department and for the Environmental Studies Program.
 Courses she teaches include Environment and Society; Cities, Sustainability, and Environmental Justice; Global Environmental Policy; Subnational Climate Governance; Introduction to International Political Economy; and U.S. Environmental Politics.

 Professor McKendry’s research examines legitimacy, effectiveness, and equity in city environmental governance.
 With a focus on postindustrial cities in the Global North, she is particularly interested in how city leaders negotiate the tensions between environmental protection, economic growth, and social justice, the oft-cited “three pillars” of sustainability.
 In particular, her work investigates the ways that local politics, national legal context, and the globalized economy intersect in cities in ways that force leaders to negotiate trade-offs – or seek to find common ground – among these three goals.
 Her book, Greening Post-Industrial Cities: Growth, Equity, and Environmental Governance was published by Routledge Press in 2018.

 She received her Bachelor’s degree in International Studies from Macalester College (MN) and her Masters and PhD from the Department of Politics at the University of California Santa Cruz.
 She began teaching at Colorado College in the fall of 2011.